 You need to send your Notice of Nonpayment within 90 days of your last day of work or delivery of materials.
 The 90 days is a hard and fast deadline.
 You have to count every weekday, weekend, and holiday from the last day of work to the end.

 This applies until the 90th day when it is going to roll over to the next business day.
-For example, if the 90th day is a Saturday, it rolls over to Sunday, which then falls on Monday.
+For example, if the 90th day is a Saturday, it rolls over to Sunday, which then rolls to Monday.
 If Monday is a federal holiday, then it will roll over to Tuesday.

 Just know that the surety needs to receive a copy of the Notice of Nonpayment by the 90th day.
 So, if you mail it on the 90th day, you are too late.
 You need to send it much earlier so that it is received by the 90th day.